 Surviving the Physician Shortage

-For healthcare organizations, recruiting can take anywhere from months to over a year.
+As you may already know, physician recruiting can take anywhere from months to over a year.
 If turnaround times to fill vacant positions aren’t fast enough, it can cost organizations around $45K-$232K per month in lost revenue.

 1. Create A Candidate Pipeline Early On